Digital Device Use and Your Eyes

 The easiest way to reduce blue light exposure is to take frequent breaks when working on a computer and to reduce screen time overall.

-At our River Oaks eye clinic, our eye doctors recommend using blue light blocking glasses regardless of whether or not you have a prescription.
+At our Eye Care Optics, our eye doctors recommend using blue light blocking glasses regardless of whether or not you have a prescription.
 The goal is to protect your eyes and ensure maximum comfort.
 Here are some of the lens options we offer.

 Eyezen+ lenses will reduce your exposure to harmful Blue Light.
 A smart blue filter is embedded protection in the Eyezen+ lenses to reduce the exposure to Blue Light.